kinoute/til/rails/execute-rake-tasks-from-ruby-script.md

 We first load our RoR environment to gain access to everything related to our application (not needed).
 Then we load and run the rake task `db:setup`.

-To run the script: `bundle exec rake db:setup`
+To run the script: `bundle exec lib/tasks/custom.rb`